Chamber Music At Nantwen, Pembrokeshire

 BEETHOVEN String Quartet No 11, Op 95, Serioso

-Leading players from the orchestra: Violinsits, Matthew Truscott and Julia Kuhn are joined by Viola player Simone Jandl and Cellist Luise Buchberger
+Leading players from the orchestra of age of enlightenment: Violinsits, Matthew Truscott and Julia Kuhn are joined by Viola player Simone Jandl and Cellist Luise Buchberger